qbcore-framework/qb-inventory/README.md

     "prop_vend_water_01"
 }

-Config.BinObjects = { --  Props which will be considered as trash bins
-    "prop_bin_05a",
-}

 Config.VendingItem = { -- Shop inventory for vending machines
     [1] = {
         name = "kurkakola", -- Item name